yzouag/CT_Viewer/readme.md

 ## Ackknowlegement

-The idea of this project borrows from two popular applications in the medical view, [ITK-SNAP](http://www.itksnap.org/pmwiki/pmwiki.php) and [3D Slicer](https://www.slicer.org/).
+The idea of this project are learnt from two popular applications for visualizing and interacting with medical images, [ITK-SNAP](http://www.itksnap.org/pmwiki/pmwiki.php) and [3D Slicer](https://www.slicer.org/).
+I also borrow the inspirations from [Pedicle Screw Simulator](https://github.com/lassoan/PedicleScrewSimulator), which is an extension of 3D Slicer.
 The CT_Viewer is just a toy project with minimal functionalities.
 I am still learning about software engineering and data visualization.
 Thanks for the great community of VTK to guide me overcoming all the difficulties in writing this project.

 ## TODO